-FMAX integrate with a variety of financial technology ("FinTech") capabilities, including those affiliated with FIWA such as eMoney Advisor LLC ("eMoney") (financial planning), and WealthscapeSM (a brokerage portal offered by National Financial Services LLC and Fidelity Brokerage Services LLC, each affiliates of FIWA).
-Generally, the Intermediary separately contracts for these services directly with applicable FIWA affiliates.
+FMAX integrates with a variety of financial technology ("FinTech") capabilities, including those affiliated with FIWA such as eMoney Advisor LLC ("eMoney") (financial planning), and WealthscapeSM (a brokerage portal offered by National Financial Services LLC and Fidelity Brokerage Services LLC, each affiliates of FIWA).
+Generally, the Intermediary separately contracts for these services directly with the applicable FinTech, including the FIWA affiliates.